trepel/helm-charts-olm/README.md

 # How to run

-1. Set up values.yaml
+1. Set up values.yaml and/or `INSTALL_RHCL_GA` environment variable
-2. Login to your cluster.
+2. Login to your cluster
 3. Run:
 ```sh
 ./install.sh
 ```
 4. Enjoy
+5. Cleanup: `./uninstall.sh`

+Note: If you want to install current RHCL GA just set `INSTALL_RHCL_GA` to "true" and use the helper `./install.sh` script.
+It overrides certain values from values.yaml so that current RHCL GA is installed.
+It is not needed to modify values.yaml manually in such a case.

-## Testsuite deploy and Environment variables
+## Testsuite deploy

-If you want testsuite environment create additionalManifests.yaml with list of DNS provider credentials and Letsencrypt issuer.
+If you want an environment ready for running [Kuadrant testsuite](https://github.com/Kuadrant/testsuite) create additionalManifests.yaml with list of DNS provider credentials and Letsencrypt issuer.
 More info about required objects see [testsuite wiki](https://github.com/Kuadrant/testsuite/wiki/Guide-to-prepare-Openshift-cluster-to-run-testsuite)
 Look at example-additionalManifests.yaml

-Set env variables and run `./testsuite.sh -t`

-Env vars:
-- IMAGE sets `kuadrant.indexImage` and defines image of Kuadrant operator, by default it sets today nightly
-- CHANNEL sets `kuadrant.channel` and defines channel of deployed Kuadrant, by default it sets 'preview'
-- DEPLOY_TESTSUITE sets `tools.enabled` and defines if to deploy testsuite environment, by default it sets true
+Use `-t` flag to get Kuadrant testsuite dependencies installed: `./install.sh -t`.
+It sets `tools.enabled` to true and makes Helm consume additional values from additionalManifests.yaml.

 ## Manual helm

-If you do not want to use provided `./install.sh`
+If you do not want to use helper `./install.sh` (and `./uninstall.sh`) script:

 1. Install Operators
 ```sh